Participation Agreement

 • Attend classes.

-• Fifth Grade and Up Only: Help with assigned set-up/tear-down/clean-up jobs.
+• Ages 11 and Up Only: Help with assigned set-up/tear-down/clean-up jobs.

 Students who do their assigned reading, answer questions, complete specified projects or reports, and prepare for an experiment or activity are not only learning more, but they are contributing to a positive learning environment in classes.